 However, it’s worth noting that because careers are a common date-night conversation topic, discussions can feel dry or robotic.
 To avoid mechanical discussions, try to be mindful of your reason for asking in the first place: to get to know your date and show them your genuine interest.

-Instead of only asking the predictable questions, listen closely to what they’re saying, ask follow-up questions, and try to relate your own experiences to theirs.
-They may find going through the motions of explaining what they do tedious.
+Instead of only asking predictable questions, listen closely to what they’re saying, ask follow-up questions, and try to relate your own experiences to theirs.
+They might find it tedious to go through the motions of explaining what they do.
 But being asked about their aspirations in life can be more exciting and engaging.

 Final thoughts…

-All conversations have ups and downs, yet first-date conversations can often feel more awkward than most.
+All conversations have ups and downs, yet first-date conversations can feel more awkward than most.

-For more dating advice, check out our other articles: 7 tips for a first virtual date and 12 subtle green flags to look for when dating someone new.
+For more advice, check out our other articles: 7 tips for a first virtual date and 12 subtle green flags to look for when dating someone new